 Meanwhile, it may surprise you to discover that only a minor fraction of Jordan’s net worth is the result of his former playing salary.
-Or maybe you remember everything from his various endorsement deals to his iconic sneakers to his majority stake in the Charlotte Hornets to his restaurant group to everything else that makes him the highest-paid athlete in the entire world and it doesn’t surprise you that much at all.
+Or maybe you do remember his various endorsement deals and iconic sneakers and majority stake in the Charlotte Hornets and restaurant group and everything else that makes him the highest-paid athlete in the entire world.
+In that case, it doesn’t surprise you much at all.

 Nevertheless, one might still wonder: how exactly did a total playing salary of about US$90 million become a whopping US$1.9 billion over time?
 Let’s find out!